100000000x/website/_posts/2020-10-30-docker-compose-django-react-nginx-let-s-encrypt.md

 ```

-In the frontend we set a logic to point the correct address of the server:
+In the frontend, we set a logic to point the correct address of the server:
  - in the case of development the `axios` will call server at `http://127.0.0.1:8000`,
- - in production the `axios` will call server at the same location origin as frontend.
+ - in the production, the `axios` will call server at the same location origin as frontend.
 Frontend will call in fact `nginx` and it will redirect request to the Django.

 In the `backend/server/server/settings.py` we need to update `ALLOWED_HOSTS` variable: